Mango: Cultivation

+Many commercial cultivars grown in Europe are grafted onto the cold-hardy rootstock of the Gomera-1 mango cultivar, originally from Cuba.
+Its root system is well adapted to a coastal Mediterranean climate.

 A breakthrough in mango cultivation was the use of potassium nitrate and ethrel to induce flowering in mangoes.
 The discovery was made by Filipino horticulturist Ramon Barba in 1974 and was developed from the unique traditional method of inducing mango flowering using smoke in the Philippines.
 It allowed mango plantations to induce regular flowering and fruiting year-round.
 Previously, mangoes were seasonal because they only flowered every 16 to 18 months.
 The method is now used in most mango-producing countries.

+Diseases

+Mango trees are subject to many diseases, including alternaria rot, anthracnose, bacterial black spot, and powdery mildew.
+Spongy tissue is a ripening disorder correlated with calcium deficiency and characterized by spongy, brown-black flesh beginning near the seeds.
+It was estimated in 1989 to affect approximately 30% of Alphonso mangoes.
+Among the pests of the fruit's cultivation is the mango mealybug; it sucks sap from inflorescences, causing reduced fruit set and seriously harming crop production.